 Donor aid is the dominant source of financing for public investment in agriculture in all three countries.
 OECD donors, bilaterally and through their support of multilateral organisations, have, since the early 1990s provided increasing amounts of agriculture-specific development assistance to Ghana and Mali.
 There has been a decline in the relatively small amount of agriculture-related aid provided Cameroon.
 But, even for Ghana and Mali the amounts involved tend to be small relative to the agricultural GDP of the three countries.
 From 2001 to 2005 the total of donor aid targeted to agriculture amounted to less than 0.5% of Cameroon's agricultural GDP, just over 0.5% of Ghana's and less than 2% of Mali's - percentages that would be smaller still if adjustments were made for administrative costs and waste.
-Moreover, much of the increase in donor aid in recent years has been to foster improvements in administrative capacity or market functioning within the sector itself.
+Moreover, much of the increase in donor aid in recent years has been to foster improvements in administrative and policy development functions of government rather than to enhance productive capacity or market functioning within the sector itself.

 There has been progress in reducing poverty, and especially so in Ghana where the national poverty rate has nearly halved since the early 1990s.
 In all three countries there are fewer rural and urban people living below the respective national poverty lines now than in the late 1990s.
 Still, roughly half the rural population in Cameroon (in 2001) and Mali (in 2006) are in poverty and well over one-third in Ghana (in 2006).
-More could have been expected on the poverty front given the strong growth in agricultural grown steadily, so has the number of workers in the sector so that agricultural GDP has grown steadily, so has the number of workers in the sector so that all - except in Cameroon.
+More could have been expected on the poverty front given the strong growth in agricultural production and productivity witnessed in the three countries.
+Although agricultural GDP has grown steadily, so has the number of workers in the sector so that agricultural GDP per worker, a proxy for agricultural income, has not grown very much at all - except in Cameroon.
 In Ghana, the country posting the fastest progress in poverty reduction, almost all the recent reduction in rural poverty seems to be coming from growth in earnings from off-farm sources.
 And, in Cameroon, the country posting the strongest growth in agricultural GDP per worker the apparent progress in poverty reduction has been meagre.